logo for pictures-of-cats.org

 The number of articles about this wildcat and the number of photographs of it are a reflection of how popular this cat is because of its stunning appearance.
 This really is, possibly, the best looking wildcat, which is why its survival in the wild is endangered

 This is not a big cat in the same category as the lions and tigers, the classic big cats.
-The Clouded Leopard is a lot smaller.
+The Clouded leopard is a lot smaller.
 The best way to show the size is in scale with a person (please see the picture below left).

-savannah catDescribed as medium sized; I'd tend to say medium-small as this cat is 2-3.5 feet long and weighs between 25-50 lbs (up to 23 kgs).
+Described as medium sized; I’d tend to say medium-small as this cat is 2-3.5 feet long and weighs between 25-50 lbs (up to 23 kgs).

 In fact it is midway between the small cats such as the Kodkod and Asian Golden Cat, for instance, and the big cats such as the tiger.

 Compare this with the biggest big cat, the man made hybrid, the Liger at 900 lbs or one of the the biggest domestic cats, a wild cat hybrid the Savannah at 25 lbs.
-This wild cat is not that much bigger than some of the biggest Savannahs, which can be seen above with children.
-This picture was taken by Kathrin Stucki of A1 Savannahs and is her copyright. (see largest domestic cat breed for size comparisons between domestic cat breeds and domestic to wild cat breeds).

 clouded leopard